kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Cost of Operating AI

-APIs incur usage fees.
+APIs incur usage fees
-Compute scales with demand.
+Compute scales with demand
 Monitoring adds overhead

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.